Nkzq/vite-frontend-starter/README.md

 </script>
 ```

-To finish, you can use your data according to your language
+you can now use your data according to the language you wish to use

 ```twig
 {{ data[lang].title }}